ishi0026/portfolio/README.md

 △
 accecibility aria add -almost done / just make sure at last- role, placeholder etc image optimize using "picture" - almost done / just make sure does need --w or not

+card animation delete in specific one →　change class name to avoid move top page's cards → card size optimize in each png?(animate showed difference)  → ok? animation not required in rubrics

 ==
 〇